SpeedyTransforms

 The SpectralTransform struct

-Both spectral and gridded create an instance of SpectralTransform under the hood.
+The function transform only with arguments as shown above, will create an instance of SpectralTransform under the hood.
 This object contains all precomputed information that is required for the transform, either way: The Legendre polynomials, pre-planned Fourier transforms, precomputed gradient, divergence and curl operators, the spherical harmonic eigenvalues among others.
 Maybe the most intuitive way to create a SpectralTransform is to start with a SpectralGrid, which already defines which spectral resolution is supposed to be combined with a given grid.

 using SpeedyWeather

-spectral_grid = SpectralGrid(Float32, trunc=5, Grid=OctahedralGaussianGrid, dealiasing=3)
+spectral_grid = SpectralGrid(NF=Float32, trunc=5, Grid=OctahedralGaussianGrid, dealiasing=3)

 SpectralGrid: